csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **3.29** Prove that if a heuristic is consistent, it must be admissible.
 Construct an admissible heuristic that is not consistent.

-**3.30** The traveling salesperson problem (TSP) can be solved with the minimum-spanning- tree (MST) heuristic, which estimates the cost of completing a tour, given that a partial tour has already been constructed.
+**3.30** The traveling salesperson problem (TSP) can be solved with the minimum-spanningtree (MST) heuristic, which estimates the cost of completing a tour, given that a partial tour has already been constructed.
 The MST cost of a set of cities is the smallest sum of the link costs of any tree that connects all the cities.

 **a**.
 Show how this heuristic can be derived from a relaxed version of the TSP.